-Bank has also recognized Pandemic Risk as one of the key risk.
-The Bank has maintained strong capital and liquidity position and will continue to be the focus area for the Bank.
+The Bank has maintained strong capital and liquidity position, and this will continue to be our focus area.

 The ICAAP serves as a key guiding tool towards capital management in the Bank.
-The Bank recognizes that it is still in an evolving stage and the ICAAP serves as a vital document for the evaluation of management strategies.
+The Bank recognizes that ICAAP serves as a vital document for the evaluation of management strategies.
 The ICAAP document is prepared on an annual basis and subject to approval by the Board of Directors and submitted to RBI thereafter.